icolwell/icolwell.github.io/_posts/2019-02-21-updating-multiple-namecheap-domains-with-ddclient.md

 ```

 ## Easiest Install Option (3.8.3)
-Install ddclient version 3.8.3.
+The easiest solution is to simply install ddclient version 3.8.3.
 If you need a newer version (3.9.0) of ddclient, see the next section.

 ### Ubuntu/Debian users:
 If you are running Ubuntu 18.04 you can get ddclient 3.8.3 from the package manager using the following: